The Ancient History of Beads

 Cape of Queen Puabi, Ur, 2600-2450 BCE, Penn Museum (photo by Alexis Menten)

-A large quantity of some 8,700 beads were also excavated from the ancient site of Troy, dating from 2500-2300 BCE.
-Unlike the beads from Ur, the Troy beads are mostly made of gold rather than stone and were found in a wide variety of different shapes and sizes.
-For example, the necklace below alone has 336 beads representing 11 different types.
+Approximately 8,700 beads were also excavated from the ancient site of Troy, dating from 2500–2300 BCE.
+Unlike the beads from Ur, the Troy beads are primarily made of gold rather than stone and were produced in a wide variety of shapes and sizes.
+The necklace below alone contains 336 beads representing eleven distinct types.

 Beaded necklace, Northeast Aegean, 2400 BCE (Penn Museum)

-For over 3000 years, the ancient Egyptians adorned themselves with beads as important symbols and protective talismans.
-Beads were woven into bracelets, chokers, and anklets.
-Intricate broad collars, like those shown below, were made of multiple strands of small stone beads, most often lapis lazuli, carnelian, and turquoise, alongside gold.
-The ancient Egyptians valued these stones because their colors symbolized the important elements of the Egyptian world: turquoise symbolized the green fertility of the earth, carnelian symbolized blood as the source of life, lapis the sky, and gold the sun.
-These colors were so important that the ancient Egyptians invented a material called faience (a precursor to glass) to resemble stones such as turquoise and lapis.
+The ancient Egyptians valued these stones because their colors symbolized key elements of the Egyptian world: turquoise represented the fertile green earth, carnelian symbolized blood as the source of life, lapis lazuli evoked the sky, and gold represented the sun.
+These colors were so important that Egyptian artisans developed a material called faience, a precursor to glass, to imitate stones such as turquoise and lapis.

 Broad collar of Senebtisi (faience, gold, carnelian, turquoise), Egypt, ca. 1850–1775 BCE (Metropolitan Museum of Art)